Wellbutrin Hair Loss: Causes, Symptoms and Management Options

 • Wellbutrin Causes Hormonal Fluctuations

 The increased risk of alopecia with Wellbutrin use may be attributed to a sudden change in hormone levels.
 Hormonal fluctuations, which can result from medication or other factors, impact hair follicles.
-These fluctuations can induce a resting state in the follicles, leading to alopecia.
+These fluctuations can induce a resting state in the follicles, leading to alopecia, which may partially explain Wellbutrin hair loss.

 • Telogen Effluvium